aeternity/ae_mdw/docs/graphql.md

 GRAPHIQL_ENABLED=true
 ```

-The check is at request time, so it can be toggled on a running node without
-a redeploy — useful when running multiple instances behind a load balancer and
-exposing the playground on only one of them.
+The flag is read from the Application environment at node startup.
+To change
+the setting, update `GRAPHIQL_ENABLED` and restart the node.

 ### Running GraphiQL on a production node